What to Do Immediately After a Fire

 Our fire damage restoration processes include carpet and upholstery cleaning and chemical dry sponge cleaning.
 We use thermal foggers and ozone units to deodorize.
 Our experienced technicians also provide structural repairs that meet industry standards.
 A final inspection completes the restoration.

-Residential communities in the surrounding areas of Los Angeles, Las Vegas, Bullhead City, Henderson, Ontario, and the surrounding areas rely on ServiceMaster EMT for all fire damage restoration tasks.
+Residential communities in the surrounding areas of Southern California and Nevada rely on ServiceMaster EMT for all fire damage restoration tasks.